 Gain on sale may be recognized on the disposition of Contracts either outright or in securitization transactions.
-In those securitization transactions that were treated as sales for financial accounting purposes, the Company, or a wholly-owned, consolidated subsidiary of the Company, retained a residual interest in the Contracts that were sold to a wholly-owned, unconsolidated special purpose subsidiary.
+In those securitization transactions that were sales for financial accounting purposes, the Company, or a wholly-owned consolidated subsidiary of the Company, retained a residual interest in the Contracts that were sold to a wholly-owned unconsolidated special purpose subsidiary.
 The Company's securitization transactions include "term" securitizations (the purchaser holds the Contracts for substantially their entire term) and "continuous" or "warehouse" securitizations (which finance the acquisition of the Contracts for future sale into term securitizations).

-As of June 30, 2004 and December 31, 2003, the line item "Residual interest in securitizations" on the Company's Condensed Consolidated Balance Sheet represents the residual interests in certain term securitizations but no residual interest in warehouse securitizations, because the Company's warehouse securitizations were restructured in July 2003 as secured financings.
-Subsequent term securitizations of receivables purchased under the CPS programs in

-September 2003, December 2003 and May 2004 were also structured as secured financings.
-In addition, in June 2004, an affiliate of the Company completed a term securitization of Contracts purchased in the SeaWest Asset Acquisition and under TFC's programs, which was structured as a secured financing.
-The warehouse securitizations are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Condensed Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Securitization trust debt."
-The "Residual interest in securitizations" represents the discounted sum of expected future releases from securitization trusts.
+As of September 30, 2004 and December 31, 2003, the line item "Residual interest in securitizations" on the Company's Unaudited Condensed Consolidated Balance Sheet represents the residual interests in certain term securitizations but no residual interest in warehouse securitizations, because the Company's warehouse securitizations were restructured in July 2003 as secured financings.
+Term securitizations of receivables purchased under the CPS programs subsequent to July 2003 were also structured as secured financings.
+The warehouse securitizations are accordingly reflected in the line items "Finance receivables" and "Warehouse lines of credit" on the Company's Unaudited Condensed Consolidated Balance Sheet, and the term securitizations are reflected in the line items "Finance receivables" and "Securitization trust debt."
+The line item "Residual interest in securitizations" represents the discounted sum of expected future releases from securitization trusts that were structured as sales prior to July 2003.
 Accordingly, the valuation of the residual is heavily dependent on estimates of future performance.